In-the-field camera adjustments

 CLOUDY LOW LIGHT EXAMPLES

 Male Black-throated Blue Warbler; ISO 800; F5.6; 1/250 sec; Exposure compensation -1.
 I started at ISO 800, F 5.6, -2/3 exposure compensation, and metered a neutral background to find I had enough shutter speed.
 The bird landed on a perch with a slightly darker than neutral background so I moved exposure compensation from -2/3 to -1.
 This example is cropped, so the bird was smaller in the frame.
-Using F5.6 is good enough for sufficient feather detail in this case.
+Using F5.6 was good enough for sufficient feather detail in this case.
 The back of the wing and tail go out-of-focus, but the critical areas of face, beak, chest, front wing (shoulder) are perfectly in focus.

 Worm-eating Warbler; ISO 1600; F6.3; 1/250 sec; Exposure compensation -2/3.
 This example is similar to the one above but after metering at ISO 1250 I found I had to adjust up to ISO 1600 to have sufficient shutter speed.

 What could I have done if I were using a 1.4x teleconverter and a full-frame camera in the same situation as above?
 If I knew the combination of the camera, 1.4x, and lens produced good images at higher ISOs I would increase the ISO to 3200 and the aperture to 9.
 I would have the same depth of field on the subject and approximately the same shutter speed.
 Note that this example (and others) use less than 2 stops of depth of field (DOF), but more than 1 stop of DOF.
 If the bird is not too big in the frame using that amount of DOF is good enough for good feather detail (assuming the focus point is put on or near the neck or front shoulder of the bird).
 If I were comfortable with a max ISO of 2000, and I had a bird that stayed still, and I left the aperture at F9, my shutter speed would be approximately 1/125 sec.
-I would have to stabilize the lens as well as possible by putting more tension on the knobs of my gimbal-style head (Whimberly head), cradling the 600mm lens with my arm over it and leaning on the lens at the balance point and holding the camera tightly to my face – all of this to dampen vibration (with image stabilization on).
+I would have to stabilize the lens as well as possible by putting more tension on the knobs of my gimbal-style head (Whimberly head), cradling the 600mm lens with my arm over it and leaning on the lens at the balance point and holding the camera tightly to my face – all of this to dampen shutter slap and my vibration (obviously with image stabilization on).

 Male Golden-winged Warbler; ISO 400; F5.6; 1/160 sec; Exposure compensation +1/3.
 I took this image before good noise reduction software existed and I used a camera with significant noise above ISO 400.
 The warbler was very slow moving and perched very still, so I was able to use a relatively slow shutter speed and turn the camera and lens vertically for a better composition.
 I had to adjust exposure compensation from -2/3 to +1/3 because of the light background.
 Most of that lightness came from the glare on the leaves, which I reduced in post processing.